libretime/libretime/docs/getting-started/default-passwords.md

 ---
-title: How To Change Default Passwords
+title: Change Default Passwords
-layout: article
-category: admin
+sidebar_position: 3
 ---

-### Libretime
+## Libretime

 To change the password of the current user: